-It's important to have the correct hitch equipment.
-Crosswinds, large trucks going by and rough roads are a few reasons why you'll need the right hitch.
+It is important to have the correct hitch equipment.
+Crosswinds, large trucks going by, and rough roads are a few reasons why you will need the right hitch.
 Here are some rules to follow:

 - The bumpers on your vehicle are not intended for hitches.
 Do not attach rental hitches or other bumper-type hitches to them.
-Use only a frame-mounted hitch that does not attach to the bumper. - If you'll be pulling a trailer that, when loaded, will weigh more than 2,000 lbs.
-(900 kg), be sure to use a properly mounted, weight-carrying hitch and sway control of the proper size.
-This equipment is very important for proper vehicle loading and good handling when you're driving. - Will you have to make any holes in the body of your vehicle when you install a trailer hitch?
+Use only a frame-mounted hitch that does not attach to the bumper. - If you will be pulling a trailer that, when loaded, will weigh more than 2,000 lbs (900 kg), be sure to use a properly mounted weight-carrying hitch and sway control of the proper size.
+This equipment is very important for proper vehicle loading and good handling when you are driving. - Will you have to make any holes in the body of your vehicle when you install a trailer hitch?

-If you do, then be sure to seal the holes later when you remove the hitch.
-If you don't seal them, deadly carbon monoxide (CO) from your exhaust can get into your vehicle.
-See "Carbon Monoxide" in the Index.
+If you do, remember to seal the holes later when you remove the hitch.
+If you do not seal them, deadly carbon monoxide (CO) from your exhaust can get into your vehicle.
+See Engine Exhaust on page 2-43.
 Dirt and water can, too.